 Tackle A Core Process Within The First 90 Days

-As a new owner, it’s important to tackle at least one of the core processes within the first 90 days of ownership, not only to make that specific process more efficient but also to institute a culture of examining choke points in the operation through this lens.
+As a new owner, it's important to tackle at least one of the core processes within the first 90 days of ownership to make that specific process more efficient and institute a culture of examining choke points in the operation through this lens.

-“It's much more than the specific exercise, then it is the net result.
+“It's much more than the specific exercise than the net result.
 It is the validation that they are the experts.
 And we are asking what they think should be done, and they make the changes.
 And we serve just to support that,” says Brian.

 However, there is a risk in implementing too much change too quickly, even if it’s well-intentioned or driven by employee suggestions.